LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 The `vendor` folder is where we have placed all 3rd-party code that other people wrote that we would like to use in our project.

 There is really only one 3rd-party library that we are using directly, and that is a small library written by the CS50 folks in a file called `CS50.php`.
-This library simplifies the process of connecting to and interacting with a database, freeing us to focus our SQL queries instead of the grunt work required to set up a connection, authenticate ourselves, and so on.
+This CS50 library shields us from many of the low-level details involved in connecting to and interacting with a database, which will free us to focus on our SQL queries instead of the grunt work required to set up a connection, authenticate ourselves, and so on.

 Incidentally, there are a bunch more libraries in this folder, because the CS50 library itself is dependent on them.
 But we don't have to care about that for the purposes of this project.

-### Getting Started

-Here we go!
+### Setting Up the Database

-The first thing to do is to create your database.
+The first thing to do is to create the database.
 Follow along as we walk you though how to do that.

 First, start up your apache server: